chriswon98/chriswon98.github.io/projects/project-1.md

 ## Building a Smarter City

 Perhaps you've heard the jokes about how the government is slow, inefficient, and is just overall bad when it comes to completing projects.
-However, for the 14th Mayor of the City and County of Honolulu [Kirk Cadwell](https://www.kirkcaldwell.org/) wanted to change that.
+However, for the 14th Mayor of the City and County of Honolulu [Kirk Caldwell](https://www.kirkcaldwell.org/) wanted to change that.
 He envisioned the city of Honolulu evolving through the application of technology.
-I had the opprotunity to help in this endevour through the Pookela internship program.
+I had the opportunity to help in this endeavor through the Pookela internship program.

 ## The City's Internship Program

 The City and County of Honolulu's [Pookela Internship program](https://www.honolulu.gov/hr/pookela.html) places college students in various departments within the city government and pairs those students with mentors from that department.
 As part of the Pookela Class of 2019, I worked on several projects with the Department of Information Technology, Geographic Information Systems Division.
-I worked under the supervison of three mentors and had weekly progress report meetings to discuss my progress and any concerns I had.
+I worked under the supervision of three mentors and had weekly progress report meetings to discuss my progress and any concerns I had.
 The final project I finished during my internship was a new conflict search service for the Lokahi application.

 ## Helping Build the Lokahi Application